Tech-Inspire-SL/TreeventX/docs/MONIME_INTEGRATION_COMPLETE_GUIDE.md

 # Monime Payment Integration - Complete Implementation Guide

-This guide shows you exactly how we integrated Monime payments into Gatherflow, including all the gotchas and solutions we encountered.
+This guide shows you exactly how we integrated Monime payments into TreeventX, including all the gotchas and solutions we encountered.

 ---